KSilkThread/carbonedge/deployment/setup/ImageDownload/README.md

-# Image download for Minifabric
+# Setup Process

+## Remote Setup

+The setup process from admin perspective... starting a ansible playbook

+## Node Setup

+The setup process from node perspective... tasks which are invoked by the admin's ansible playbook

+### Operator Node

+### Validator Node

+### Reporting Organization Node

+## Image Download

-This directory is determined to pull the correct images from docker for the usage of Minifabric on ARM64 or other architectures.
+The directory is determined to pull the correct images from docker for the usage of Minifabric on ARM64 or other architectures.

 Therefore a replacement in Minifabric Submodul is written for the correct build process of the necessary image.